THE DEVELOPMENT TEAM

 LAURA WOODRUFF

-Born in Cardiff, Laura first came here on holiday in January 1993 – the coldest week in Madeira for 42 years – and fell in love with the island despite the snow.
-In 2014 she began to spend the winters here, but now lives here (almost) all year round.
-She manages the tournament website, does translations into English, liaises with the overseas staff, and keeps an eye on the entry list for any bridge celebrities who might warrant a bulletin article.
+Born in Cardiff, Laura came here on holiday and fell in love with the island.
+She now lives here (almost) all year round.
+Laura manages the tournament website, does translations, liaises with the overseas staff, and keeps an eye out for any bridge celebrities who might warrant a bulletin article.
+She has recently joined the Portuguese women’s squad with her fellow emigrée (in the opposite direction), Eva Turner.
+Laura still plays in the Madeira tournament but is usually too tired to follow suit.

 DÂLIA MARQUES